-When President Nixon wrongly claimed the Watergate investigation was a witch-hunt, he made an all-too-common mistake.22 The term witch-hunt has been tossed around in American discourse for years, often by presidents themselves: Nixon, Clinton, and Trump each in turn has described investigations targeting their activities as witch-hunts.23 But, there are witchhunts and then there are witch-hunts.
-Literally the term signifies "a search for witches, or for someone suspected or accused of witchcraft."24 The more common figurative definition is, "a single-minded and uncompromising campaign against a group of people with unacceptable views or behavior, spec. communists; esp. one regarded as unfair or malicious persecution."25 This understanding of the term was popularized by The Crucible and is the one that President Nixon-as well as Presidents Clinton and Trump-have used.
-They may not have known it, but they were drawing on an understanding of the term that was popularized by Arthur Miller's retelling of the Salem witchcraft trials in The Crucible.26
+There are witch-hunts and then there are witch-hunts.
+Literally the term signifies "a searching for witches, or for a person accused of witchcraft."
+But the more common figurative definition is, "a single-minded and uncompromising campaign against a group of people with unacceptable views or behavior, spec. communists; esp. one regarded as unfair or malicious persecution."
+This the understanding of the term that was popularized by The Crucible and it is the primary focus of this article, although what follows also demonstrates the extent to which Miller's intentional conflation of the term's literal and figurative meanings has resulted in widespread confusion.
+13